digital-asset/daml/docs/source/daml/reference/scenarios.rst

 This page gives reference information on scenario syntax, used for testing templates.

-For an introduction to scenarios, see :doc:`../testing-scenarios`.
+Note that for new project, we recommend Daml Script.
+For an introduction to Daml Script, see :ref:`testing-using-script`.

 .. _daml-ref-scenario: